 Teaching process - the teaching artist

 Our teaching process is all about a process of excellence: In every program there will always be a minimum of three main teaching artists who are trained not only in the Symphony For Life principles, but also in such programs as Kodaly, Orff and or Suzuki teaching programs – or something similarly suited to the teaching of music to children.
 They are also artists – and perform as professional musicians.
-They will always at the program each day.
+They will always be at the program for each and every day of Learning Experiences.
 Other musician tutors will come in at certain times to work with the orchestra in different capacities – some as instrument specialists and others in music studies, percussion and choral work.

 There could be up to eight teachers working with the children at various times during the week.
 It is a high-energy and fun process, which also can transform the teaching artists and tutors: very much a positive feedback loop process.

 The teachers and tutors will be selected, trained and employed by the Symphony For Life Foundation, and will reside in or near the community to which they serve.

 If you are interested in becoming a Symphony For Life teaching artist or tutor, please contact us here.

 Symphony For Life utilises a very different teaching model – group 'learning by doing'.
 Everyone is enrolled in the orchestra as a musician from day one.
 All musicians are taught 'on-the-job' and as a group.
 This is a powerful way of teaching and a natural way of learning.
 It means that the children learn at the same general rate and time, and are taken through as a cohort – together – rather than individually.